EmuKit/emukit/emukit/examples/README.md

 #### Examples tests

-As part of making sure all our examples are running correctly with the latest version of Emukit, yor can add your own tests here `emukit/tests/examples/test_example.py`.
-(If you forget, don't worry your PR will not pass the sanity check).
+As part of making sure all our examples are running correctly with the latest version of Emukit, yor can add your own tests here `emukit/tests/examples/test_example.py` (if you forget, don't worry, we'll remind you during the review).

 #### Tutorials